 Sometimes you may want a contract with the miniature painter.
 In today’s digital world, email can act as a contract.
 In fact, you should treat all communication via email as full legal documents.
-If there’s a contract (email or hard copy) here are few of the things that could be in it:
+If there’s a contract (email or hard copy), here are a few of the things that could be in it:

-- Your name and the miniature painter
+- Your name and the miniature painter’s name

 - Date of the agreement regarding the project